 Hall has also produced and recorded a number of independent artists, including Atlanta-based artist, The Whiskey Gentry, and their 2017 release, Dead Ringer.

 In between touring and studio work, Hall's composition work has allowed him to pursue a range of film score and documentary projects.
-Hall is the composer of forthcoming 2020 feature film, East of the Mountains, currently in post-production, starring Tom Skerrit and Mira Sorvino.
+Hall is the composer of the 2021 feature film, East of the Mountains, starring Tom Skerritt and Mira Sorvino.
 Hall also composed the original score for Freedom's Fury, a Quentin Tarantino executive produced feature-length documentary about Hungary's Olympic water polo team during the Revolution of 1956, narrated by Mark Spitz.
 He has also composed scores for National Geographic, several short films, and managed string arrangements and piano duties for the film score on Rob Zombie's House of 1000 Corpses.